getgauge/docs.gauge.org/getting_started/mac_installation.rst

     - Terminal

-1. Install brew if you haven't already: Go to the brew website, https://brew.sh/, and follow the directions there.
+1. Install brew if you haven't already: Go to the `brew website <https://brew.sh>`__, and follow the directions there.

 2. Run the brew Command to Install Gauge: Installing Gauge using brew is as easy as the